Call to Action

 Affordable housing and job creation are vital to our District’s quality of life.
 It should be our top priority to explore innovative solutions that reduce barriers put into place that exclude entire communities from access to fair housing and fair wages.
 We are facing housing shortages and rising rental rates in the 30th Congressional District.
 Many residents use well over 30% of their household income toward housing.
 Affordable housing impacts so many areas including education, homelessness, transportation and local business.
 We need policies that focus on closing the disparity gaps directed largely toward minority communities.
 It is also imperative that we provide federal housing protection for people with criminal records as we look to rehabilitate those formerly incarcerated.
 With such policies, we can fuel economic opportunities through job creation and access to true affordable housing.

-In Congress, I will champion legislation that will focus on revitalization of distressed neighborhoods, ensure equal access to education, jobs, affordable housing, transportation.
+In Congress, I will champion legislation that will focus on revitalization of distressed neighborhoods, ensure equal access to education, jobs, affordable housing and transportation in order to create a more holistic environment for success.

-In Congress, I will champion legislation that will promote transparency in all trade agreements at every stage of the treaty development process, raise racial equity standards and dignified conditions of work, protect the ability to organize, higher labor standards and wage minimum requirements as a condition of participating in free trade, ensure human rights and needs of the people.
+In Congress, I will champion legislation that will promote transparency in all trade agreements at every stage of the process, raise racial equity standards and dignified conditions of work, protect the ability to organize, higher labor standards & wage minimum requirements as a condition of participating in free trade, promote human rights and needs of the people.

 Family unity is connected to core values of love, community and respect.
 Attacks on immigration lately is resulting in U.S. born children having parents deported, and DACA and DAPA relief programs are in jeopardy.
 Families are being torn apart and forced to grow up in financial, mental and physically poor environments.
 We need a representative in Congress that will not separate families of immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship.
 These undocumented immigrants and dreamers have become a part of this country and district, and would become stateless if removed.
 It will be a priority to join with other congressional members who have worked to craft border security measures, and immigration reform to legalize unauthorized residents in the 30th Congressional District and grant them U.S. citizenship.

-In Congress, I will champion legislation that will establish a road-map to citizenship for undocumented immigrants, and streamline the wait for temporary status holders to become permanent residents.
-I will work tirelessly to use my power in the House to help mend the broken immigration system.
+In Congress, I will champion legislation that will establish a road-map to citizenship for undocumented immigrants and streamline the renewal process for Dreamers and those waiting to become permanent residents.
+I will work tirelessly to use my power in the House to help mend the broken immigration system, and strengthen protections.

 Consistently, low income communities are being taken advantage of by putting environmental harmful operations into communities of color and indigenous communities.
 These communities bear a disproportionate burden of our air, waste and water problems.
 Certain areas in the 30th Congressional District are being threatened by the lack of equal protection of environmental and public health laws and regulations.
 We need a representative in Congress that will consider the potential harmful impacts of proposed projects on disadvantaged communities.
 We need to enforce the Environmental Justice Act of 2019 by seeking to cut funding to all agencies that do not promote and enforce environmental justice.